I Tested 10 Winter Boots for Men to Find the Best in 2025 (That Are Actually Stylish)

 Blundstone 584 Highlights

 Blundstone’s 584 is also called the Thermal Chelsea, and it’s the number they give the model made with the brand’s most popular leather: Rustic Brown.
-It’s also sold in Black and a more uniform Antique Broen.
+It’s also sold in Black and a more uniform Antique Brown.

 It excels beyond the brand’s standard slip-ons by being waterproof, lined with Thinsulate for insulation, and sporting a shearling footbed.
 Just one of those makes it a great winter boot; all three make for something very special, especially when you consider the brand’s fantastic shock absorption and its unmistakable cultural cachet.
 Everyone loves a Blundstone Chelsea!